 What happens if you exceed the threshold?

 We do not enforce this technically.
 You commit in the terms and conditions to switching to the appropriate plan promptly when you reach the next tier.
 You make the switch yourself in the portal under /account/billing — Stripe prorates the difference for the remainder of the period.
+If your team shrinks below a threshold, you can downgrade the same way; the downgrade takes effect at the end of the current billing period and is not prorated.
 More at Plan overview and Cancellation and plan change.

 If you are unsure whether you are just below or just above the threshold, feel free to write to us at [email protected].
 We will review it together and suggest the appropriate plan.